-Everyone loves AC/DC, don’t they?
+Everyone loves AC/DC, no argument.
 Their back catalogue is packed with genre-defining anthems that transcend generations and their live shows are the stuff of legend.
 But how much do you know actually know about the Aussie icons?
 Here’s 26 things every AC/DC fan should know…

 A is for Angus Young